pmunts/libsimpleio/README.md

 All of the C wrapper functions are declared between **`_BEGIN_STD_C`** and **`_END_STD_C`** for C++.
-Binding modules are provided for Ada, C\#, Java, and Free Pascal.
-Additional source code libraries are provided for Ada, C++, C\#, Java, and Free Pascal that define OOP (Object Oriented Programming) classes for **libsimpleio**.
+Binding modules are provided for Ada, C\#, and Free Pascal.
+Additional source code libraries are provided for Ada, C++, C\#, and Free Pascal that define OOP (Object Oriented Programming) classes for **libsimpleio**.

 Documentation
 -------------